 Best Pool: Hotel Tiber Fiumicino

 Hotel Tiber Fiumicino takes your typical airport stay up a notch with its location — right on the side of the Tiber — and a rooftop pool (with a bar) that looks out over the sea.
 The hotel is distinctly shaped like a ship, but don’t expect berths in these rooms; instead, they’re very spacious and incredibly clean.
 Breakfast is included in the room rate and is very good, with hot dishes like bacon and eggs.
-Staff is happy to help make arrangements for a cab to the airport in the mornings and since the hotel is just a 10-minute ride away from the airport’s front doors, the journey won’t break the bank, either.
+An airports shuttle is available and the hotel is just a 10-minute ride away.
 Despite the close proximity, however, you'll sleep soundly here — guests report that no airport noise permeates the hotel’s walls.